Arctic char: Morphs

 In Sweden three morphs are usually recognised: storröding, större fjällröding and mindre fjällröding.
 Wherever these types occur together in the same lake storröding is the largest.
 Contrary to what the name may suggest when större fjällröding and mindre fjällröding are found together mindre fjällröding tend to be the largest morph.
 Even within storröding morphs can be found; for example the Sommen charr of Lake Sommen tend to grow faster and reach sexual maturity later than the char from Lake Vättern.

 Hybrids

 Arctic char is known to produce hybrids with its congeners, Salvelinus namaycush (lake trout) and Salvelinus fontinalis (brook trout).

 The sparctic char is the intrageneric hybrid between Arctic char and brook trout.
 Sparctic char grows faster than either parent species, are stronger and healthier, and are thus popular for sports fisheries.
 Some of these hybrids are fertile while others are sterile.
 Sparctic char have been found locally in Sweden, for example in the Piteälven and Skellefteälven Rivers in the northern part of the country, though are believed to be relatively uncommon.

 There has been no formal naming of the hybrid between Arctic char and lake trout as few studies have been done in regard to this hybridization.

+Distribution and habitat

+It spawns in freshwater and its populations can be lacustrine, riverine, or anadromous, where they return from the ocean to their fresh water birth rivers to spawn.
+No other freshwater fish is found as far north; it is, for instance, the only fish species in Lake Hazen, which extends up to 81°56′N 68°55′W on Ellesmere Island in the Canadian Arctic.
+It is one of the rarest fish species in Great Britain and Ireland, found mainly in deep, cold, glacial lakes, and is at risk there from acidification.
+In other parts of its range, such as the Nordic countries, it is much more common, and is fished extensively.
+In Siberia, it is known as golets (голец) and it has been introduced in lakes where it sometimes threatens less hardy endemic species, such as the small-mouth char and the long-finned char in Elgygytgyn Lake.